Posts

 Image

 *Pictured above - some of the Llandrillo yn Rhos Run Directors team at the St David's Day weekend event last Saturday, and (*below) the start at Rhos parkrun.
 Fast times without the sand at the popular St David’s Day weekend event at the Rhos parkrun...
 Report by Don Hale.
-Photos by Michael Finnie. donhaleblog.blogspot.com/2025 The St David’s Day weekend attracted a large number of mixed ability athletes to North Wales parkruns last Saturday morning, where once again, numerous fast times were recorded.
+Photos by Michael Finnie. donhaleblog.blogspot.com/2026 The St David’s Day weekend attracted a large number of mixed ability athletes to North Wales parkruns last Saturday morning, where once again, numerous fast times were recorded.
 The hard work of Richard Peevor and his great support team of Run Directors and volunteers ensured the Llandrillo yn Rhos parkrun went ahead as planned, after persuading the council to help clear plenty of sand from parts of the course and ensured all essential safety measures were implemented.
-This popular event now seems to attract the best of the best in terms of club, top juniors, and/or elite athletes, along with social walkers and runners from a number of res...
+This popular event now seems to attract the best of the best in terms of club, top juniors, and/or elite athletes, along with social walkers and runners from a number of respected ...

 Update on Llandrillo yn Rhos parkrun...Works on the promenade.
 Good to go ahead!